MichaelMadhukalya/grafxp/README.md

 minikube-m03   Ready    <none>          2d5h   v1.34.0   192.168.49.4   <none>        Ubuntu 22.04.5 LTS   6.6.87.2-microsoft-standard-WSL2   docker://28.4.0
 ```

-The deployment artifacts consists of a deployment yaml for the app, a service yaml for the service and a third yaml file for the service monitor that allows `Prometheus` to discover and scrape metrics from the app's `/metrics` endpoint.
-The yaml files can be found inside the `k8s` folder.
+An `ArgoCD` pipeline is set up for deployment that watches the `kustomize` folder for the mainfest file changes to deploy to `minikube`.
+The manifest files consists of a deployment yaml for the app, a service yaml for the service and a third yaml file for the service monitor that allows `Prometheus` to discover and scrape metrics from the app's `/metrics` endpoint.

 ![dashboard](./resources/dashboard.png)